brandilondagin364/notes/README.md

 Second, planning ahead is crucial.
 Before starting a project, think about the end goal and break it down into smaller tasks.
 Creating a plan will make it easier to stay on track and avoid getting lost in the details.
 You can use tools like Trello or Asana to help keep track of your progress and make sure you're staying organized and on schedule.
  ..

+# 2024-01-05
+- Today's programming wisdom: "Simplicity is the ultimate sophistication.
+In software engineering, strive to write clear, concise, and readable code that can be easily understood and maintained by others.
+Optimize for clarity first, then performance.
+Remember that code is read far more often than it's written, and that tomorrow's you (or your team) will thank you for it."

+This echoes the principle espoused by legendary computer scientist Donald Knuth, who said, "Programs are meant to be read by humans and only incidentally for computers to execute."
+It emphasizes the importance of clean coding practices and effective communication through code, which are fundamental to successful software development.